MxP05/Realestate_crowdsale/README.md

 # **Real Estate Tokenization Project**

-### The goal of this project is to connect owners of real estate properties with a community of lenders, borrowers, and real estate micro-investors in an effort to make real estate investment accessible through a fractional ownership (FO) tokenized system.
-Ideally, the real estate investment properties will not be inhabited by the owner(s), but instead will serve as short- or long-term rentals, providing token owners with a passive income in addition to their short- or long-term investments in the real estate property.
+### The goal of this project is to connect owners of real estate properties with a community of real estate micro-investors in an effort to make real estate investment accessible through a fractional ownership (FO) tokenized system.
+Tokenizing the real estate investment process is mutually beneficial for property owners and investors as it eliminates middle-man expenses such as brokers.
 In addition to expanding investment opportunities and eliminating real estate middle-men, this system would allow for expanded democratization of real estate prices.
 Theoretically, the minted tokens could also serve as a fiat currency backed by the value of the property they represent.
 ### We elected to pursue a FO tokenization because creating and entire asset (EA) ownership token would require turning a property deed into its own NFT, which is an undeveloped asset class.
-However, we do aim to store property deeds within an IPFS connected to the token.
-Tokens can be transferred, but the deed cannot, inhibiting development of an EA token.
+However, in this application we do store property info metadata and ownership deeds within an IPFS.
+The deployed contracts have been verified through Etherscan.
+Including these verified NFTs allows investors to confirm that the tokens they are purchasing are representative of fractional ownership of a specific property.
+While the real estate tokens can be transferred, the property-specific NFTs cannot, preventing complications that may arise with an EA ownership token.
 ### [Source](https://www.fool.com/investing/stock-market/market-sectors/financials/non-fungible-tokens/nft-real-estate/).
 ---
 # **Review of Literature:**